WEBSITE TERMS AND CONDITIONS

 - the information it is basing a transfer on is correct.

-5.2 Donations may be processed and transferred to a Charity via four methods, including:
+5.2 Donations may be processed and transferred to a Customer via four methods, including:

 - for acceptance of any direct credit or debit card Donations, and Direct Debit Donations (except existing regular Donations made through GoCardless), Donations made will be processed by Enthuse’s online payment gateways and transferred to you by Enthuse;